Ellipse: Focus-to-focus reflection property

 The rays from one focus are reflected by the ellipse to the second focus.
 This property has optical and acoustic applications similar to the reflective property of a parabola (see whispering gallery).
+It also serves to formulate Alhazen's problem of reflection on a circle tangent to the ellipse.

+Additionally, because of the focus-to-focus reflection property of ellipses, if the rays are allowed to continue propagating, reflected rays will eventually align closely with the major axis.

 Conjugate diameters

 Definition of conjugate diameters

 A circle has the following property: